cuperman/webpack-example/README.md

 ## Build

-To build for product, use webpack build
+To build for production, use webpack build

 ```bash
 npm run build